NormFrenette/GatsbyBlog/content/blog/Python/RaspberryPi-Higher-Version/index.md

 mainTag: Installation
 ---

-These instructions explain how to install an alternate version of python3 - a higher version - on a rasperry pi.
+These instructions explain how to install an alternate version of python3 - a higher version - on a rasbperry pi.
-These instructions do not install python3 in a separate environment - but it is installed in a different location using the laternate flag during the installation process.
+These instructions do not install python3 in a separate environment - but it is installed in a different location using the alternate flag during the installation process.

 Because the python versions provided with the Raspberry OS and apt tend to lag behind the latest version of python - you will download the latest stable version of python from python.org and compile it on the raspberry pi.